 Clients of Digital River – many of them leading software and consumer electronic brands – see a dramatic increase in back office efficiencies, often reducing operational costs by 20-30%.
 As your ecommerce partner, we help you tie together your front-end experiences with back office efficiency while providing global scale to accelerate your time to new markets.

-Digital River has pre-built integrations into Magento and Salesforce ecommerce platforms and offers self-service developer tools for easy integration into your online store’s checkout experience.
+Digital River has pre-built integrations into Adobe Commerce and Salesforce ecommerce platforms and offers self-service developer tools for easy integration into your online store’s checkout experience.
 Implementing Digital River localizes your store’s checkout with the appropriate currency and payment preferences needed to deliver great customer experiences and optimize revenue.
 When your customer submits their order, Digital River uses a flash title to momentarily assume seller responsibilities.
 As the seller, we perform fraud screening and comply with trade laws, PCI standards, and other requirements.
 Our webhooks provide a multitude of events that can be leveraged to inform your ecommerce platform, OMS, CMS, and ERP in addition to supporting the customer journey through messaging and notification.

 Optimize your ecommerce revenue

 Digital River is uniquely qualified to grow your ecommerce revenue by enhancing your store with a localized checkout experience, optimized payment processing, and a global team of experts to manage complex tax and regulatory requirements on your behalf.
 Our payment gateway comes with pre-built integrations into 26 local acquiring banks and partnerships with five of the industry’s top payment providers to maximize your success.
 Those local connections combined offer the industry’s most powerful global payment solutions.